Systems engineer role and why study systems engineering

 Why study systems engineering?

 If you are a problem solver with an interest in maths, computing, or physics, an engineering degree could be a great option for you.
-But why, specifically, should you choose systems engineering for your undergraduate studies?
+But why, specifically, should you choose to study systems engineering for your undergraduate degree?

 Studying a degree in the UK is a brilliant way to gain brand new skills for a career in systems engineering.
 Along the way, you will also develop skills that will be useful whether you decide to pursue an engineering-based career, or otherwise.